dchege711/study_buddy/readme.md

 Objective: write tests using MochaJS.
 Prevent commits that fail the tests from being merged into master.

+I first needed to separate the production database from the test database.
+If I'm to present this to users, I can't risk wiping their data based on a test that went wrong!

 ### Add an Accounts Page

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>